trychlos/pwix-tenants-manager/README.md

 ##### `TenantsList`

-The component list the defined accounts as a `pwix:tabular_ext` table, with standard 'Informations', 'Edit' and 'Delete' buttons.
+The component list the defined tenants as a `pwix:tabular_ext` table, with standard 'Informations', 'Edit' and 'Delete' buttons.

 ## Configuration